bkushal26/ELM_BringUP_PSDDR/README.md

 ***Note- This project is under development so repo and readme is incomplete, need to modify the instructions for Vivado-2020.1 version***

 ### Wiki Page for Test Instructions
 The instructions to conduct DDR Tests can be found in [Wiki](https://github.com/bkushal26/ELM_BringUP_PSDDR/wiki) page.
 The project has been tested for 2 vivado versions.
-Vivado 2019.1 and 2020.
+Vivado 2019.1 and 2020.1 Current Version being used is 2020.1.
 Respective instructions can be found in the Wiki link.

 ### myproj
 Working Vivado project saved in this folder kept as backup.
 Detail instructions can be found in [Wiki](https://github.com/bkushal26/ELM_BringUP_PSDDR/wiki) page.